ckf42/codelib/py/readme.md

 ## ReplotOnZoom.py

-A simple class that replots the bitmap on zooming and paning
+A simple class that replots the bitmap on zooming and panning

 ## wormholeQR.py